Python3-Training/DatMan/QuestJSOB/README.md

 The mission is to use a J.S.O.N friendly editor (like Notepad++ - recommended!) to manage / spell check a collection of questions.

-The sub-mission of the project is to ALSO uniquely identify each and every Quest()ion to support planetary information sharing.
+The sub-mission of the project is to ALSO uniquely identify - as well as to encode - each and every Quest()ion to better support planetary information sharing.

 To get started, simply run the GUI (below) and create a **[New]** project.